brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>

+**Hurricane Heist**

+I knew going in that this would be a bonkers film, having listened to the How Did This Get Made episode about it, but wow.
+Everyone in this film except for Maggie Grace is from England or Australia, and their accents are absurd.
+I feel like everyone got drunk, decided to use an “Alabama accent” and then a movie happened.
+Nothing that happened made sense, but also it was a hoot.

 **Assasination Nation**

 I’m still not sure what I saw.
 I _think_ this aims to be a cautionary tale about mob rule, privacy, and misogyny.
 It’s brutal, graphic, and so full of -isms, I can’t say I recommend it.
 It’s wild that this movie played in theaters.
 I’m kinda stoked Hari Nef got to be a mean teen trans lady.
 By the end there’s a revenge bloodbath that I can’t tell if I was meant to find cathartic, or sad.
 This is definitely the most misanthropic and nihilistic movie I've seen in years.